edcns07/91cents-vagrant-virtualbox-yaml-portable-vm/readme.md

 # 91cents Vagrant Project

-This is a portable and modular Vagrant-based project designed to easily provision VirtualBox virtual machines using clean YAML-based configuration.
+This is a portable and modular Vagrant-based lab platform designed to provision and manage VirtualBox virtual machines using clean, YAML-defined configuration files.

-All VM attributes, disks, ISOs, network ports, and sync folders are defined externally using YAML files, making the setup very flexible and easy to maintain.
+Every VM attribute — including CPU, memory, disks, network interfaces, ISO images, and synced folders — is declared externally through modular YAML files, making the environment easy to version-control, share, and extend.

+Key Use Cases

+🔧 Ansible Automation Testing: Ideal for developing and testing Ansible playbooks, roles, and collections in an isolated environment before deploying to production.

+🧱 Provisioning and Infrastructure Labs: Simulates realistic multi-node infrastructure scenarios (DNS, F5, storage, web, and database tiers) for automation and configuration-management practice.

+🎓 Certification Practice Environment: Provides a repeatable and disposable lab setup for RHCSA/RHCE, Ansible EX294, and other DevOps or cloud certification exercises.

+⚙️ CI/CD and Configuration Experiments: Enables rapid iteration on infrastructure-as-code projects using Vagrant, VirtualBox, and YAML-driven configuration management.

+🚀 Portable Deployment: Fully self-contained — can run from a USB or external drive without system installation, making it perfect for secure, portable testing setups.

 ---